kloomes/data_structures/readme.txt

 Collection

 A simple vector style collection designed with random sampling in mind.
-Can pick single elements from collection at random or vector with a specific number of random elements.
-Both can remove the element form collection or allow it to remain.
+Can pick single elements from collection at random or return a vector with a specific number of random elements.
+Both can remove the element from collection or allow it to remain.

 Usage examples could include representing a deck of cards or any other form of array where the main usage will be selecting element at random.
-Please not no ability to directly access a specific element.
+Please note no ability to directly access a specific element.

 Usage (given type elem):